Translate

 Yaraahu does not mean surveillance.
 It means being known, being evident, being present to awareness.
 The personality imagines that its striving, its accumulation, its exhaustion, happens in private.
 That it can narrate itself, justify itself, and measure itself without being fully revealed.
 But nothing in experience is hidden from awareness.
 Every thought appears.
 Every motive arises in light.
 Every claim of “I did this” is already known the moment it is formed.

-The verse does not introduce a watcher.
+The verse does not introduce an observer.
 It points to the seeing that is already happening.
 To think one is unseen is to forget that existence itself is visibility.
 Struggle intensifies when actions are performed as if they occur outside of truth.

 Relief comes when it is recognized that nothing has ever escaped clarity.
 This seeing is not judgmental.
 It does not evaluate effort or condemn exhaustion.
 It simply knows.
 And in being known, the need to prove dissolves.
 There is a quiet rest in realizing that nothing must be hidden, defended, or justified.